-But there is another way.
-A small number of "no contract" broadband packages now exist in the UK market, giving consumers more freedom to switch provider when a better deal comes along.
+A small number of flexible 'no contract' broadband packages exist in the UK, giving you freedom to switch provider when a better deal comes along.

 Here we'll show you some of the best no contract broadband deals around, and highlight exactly what you need to be aware of before signing on the dotted line.